 2. Check if space is available in volume group (VG) having that logical volume which you want to grow.
 If space is not available then you can first add storage to your server and then can use “lvextend” and “xfs_growfs” commands.

-In below example, we have increased only 100mb on “/data/db” filesystem for demonstration.
-You can see earlier filesystem was 87% utilized, but after increasing it becomes 72% utilized.
+In the below example, we have increased only 100mb on “/data/db” filesystem for demonstration.
+You can see earlier filesystem was 87% utilized, but after increasing, it becomes 72% utilized.